newaetech/chipwhisperer/docs/linux-install.rst

     sudo cp hardware/50-newae.rules /etc/udev/rules.d/50-newae.rules
     sudo udevadm control --reload-rules

-Those rules actually give permission to the plugdev group, so you'll need to add your user to that group:
+Those rules actually give permission to the chipwhisperer group, so you'll need to create that group and add your user to that group:

 .. code:: bash

+    sudo groupadd -f chipwhisperer
-    sudo usermod -aG dialout $USER
+    sudo usermod -aG chipwhisperer $USER
     sudo usermod -aG plugdev $USER

-Not all Linux distros have these groups, so the above gives you errors, try creating the groups and rerunning that step.
+.. note:: Older install instructions used the plugdev group, which is created by default on some distros
+        and not on others.
+These install instructions instead use a dedicated chipwhisperer group, so if you've installed chipwhisperer before and want to update to a new rules file, make sure you create the chipwhisperer group.

 With that done, all that's left is to install ChipWhisperer: